bernhard-42/vscode-ocp-cad-viewer/README.md

    - Install the Python extension in VS Code
    - Continue with 1. above

+**Notes:**

-**Note:** Do not use the _OCP CAD Viewer_ logo to verify your _OCP CAD Viewer_ settings!
+- Do not use the _OCP CAD Viewer_ logo to verify your _OCP CAD Viewer_ settings!
 The logo overwrites all your settings in VS Code with its own settings to always look the same on each instance.
 Use a simple own model for checking your conmfiguration

+- If you run into issues, see [Troubleshooting](#troubleshooting)

 ## Usage